Jakob von Gunten: Introduction

-Jakob von Gunten is a first-person account told by its titular protagonist, a young man of noble background who runs off from home and decides to spend the rest of his life serving others.
+Jakob von Gunten is a first-person account told by its titular protagonist, a young man of noble background who runs away from home and decides to spend the rest of his life serving others.
 To this end, he enrolls at the Benjamenta Institute, a school for servants.

-Walser based the novel on his own experiences: upon arriving in Berlin in 1905 he attended a school for servants, and served as a butler the following winter.
+Walser based the novel on his own experiences: upon arriving in Berlin in 1905 he attended a school for servants, and served as a butler the following winter at the castle of Dambrau in Upper Silesia.

 Walser in Jakob von Gunten uses an "ordinary and internalized narrative, turning the novel into what Walser’s translator Christopher Middleton in the novel’s afterword calls, 'an analytic fictional soliloquy'".

-Plot summary
+Plot

 Jakob von Gunten comes from a well-off family.
 His father has a car and horse at his disposal and his mother has her own box at the theatre.
 His brother Johann is a well-known, established artist, who cultivates a bourgeois lifestyle and moves in elite circles.
 Jakob runs away from home in order to escape the overbearing shadow of his father, an alderman.
 He joins a school for servants, situated on one floor at the rear of a house in Berlin.
 The headmaster of the institute is Herr Benjamenta.
-Due to a lack of teaching staff, the pupils are taught by the headmaster’s sister, Lisa Benjamenta.
+Due to a lack of teaching staff, the pupils are taught by the headmaster's sister, Lisa Benjamenta.
 There are in fact more teachers, but they are either absent or said to be fast asleep.
 The pupils are trained as servants with the aim of securing a job.
-The teaching predominantly consists of learning-by-heart from one of the institute’s brochures with the title "What is the aim of Benjamenta’s School for Boys?" and from the "Rules".
+The teaching predominantly consists of learning-by-heart from one of the institute's brochures with the title "What is the aim of Benjamenta’s School for Boys?" and from the "Rules".
 The pupils willingly let themselves be treated like children, drilled and pushed hard.
-A principle of the Institute is: "Little, but thoroughly".
+A principle of the institute is: "Little, but thoroughly".
 They are taught how to deal with people in social situations through theory and role-play.